Understanding the Roles of Pension Fund Officials

 wrong doing individually.

-The Principle Officer is the spokesperson of the fund andany communication from the NAMFISA is made through the
+The Principle Officer is the spokesperson of the fund and any communication from NAMFISA is made through the Principal Officer.

 Service providers

-make sure that all work that is supposed to be done by outside
+The Trustees must make sure that all work that is supposed to be done by outside companies is done.

 Benefit Administration services